Certificate of Occupancy application if there’s a new tenant or if the tenant is changing square footage of the space

 A plan check fee required if the construction area exceeds 2,500 square feet for remodels (The plan check fee is in addition to the permit fee – see the Fee Schedule)

 An asbestos survey is required in the area where construction will take place.
-The only exception is for a first time finish-out of a new shell building
+The only exception is for a first time finish-out of a new shell building.
+(Must be done by someone certified by the Texas Department of State Health Services)

 Documentation showing that plans have been submitted to the Texas Department of Licensing and Regulations (TDLR) for a Texas Accessibility Standards (TAS) review (This is only required if the valuation of the project is $50,000 or greater)

-Two sets of plans (Three sets required for parking lots, city buildings, and schools)
+One set of plans (Two sets required for parking lots, city buildings, restaurants, and schools)

 If the business involves food sales or food preparation, a separate submittal is required for Health.
 Submit 1 set of kitchen plans, a health plan review application, and the fee for the review.
 Contact Amie Burden at (972) 721-4912 with questions

-Submit a set of plans electronically in PDF format either via email or a CD or thumb drive before permit is picked up.
+Submit a set of plans electronically in PDF format either via email (drop box) or a CD or thumb drive before permit is picked up.